SITE MAP

 Professional knitting fabric is often composed of several strands of fine yarn rather than one strand of the same yarn.
 The finer the yarn is in size, the greater the yardage per pound.
 Several strands of yarn combined, "fills" better than one strand of the same yarn.
 Another advantage to using fine yarns is that you can use the same yarn to create different weights for the different seasons of the year.
 This allows a knitter to use the same yarn for light weight summer fabrics and adding more strands for the heavier winter fabrics.
 Understanding the size of yarn and how to combine it to create different weights is essential to your knitting foundation.
 Experiment with this topic to create your own fabric weights.

 The Knit Products we offer you in our online knitting catalog use a wide range of yarn combinations.
 Our Yurok, Hupa, and Salish caps and headbands are knit with 3 ends of 2/30 superfine Merino Wool.
 Whereas our Native American merino wool blankets are hand loomed with 2 ends of yarn.
-Our camo ponchos, camo visor caps, and the One of a Kind Leopard Tunic are knit with 2 strands of high grade turbo 2/24 acrylic yarn.
-Whereas the light weight Native American Shrugs and baby blankets are knit with 1 end of this same acrylic yarn.
-The cotton baby blankets and cotton baby fairisle sweater are knit with 1 strand of 8/2 combed cotton.
-Whereas, the cotton baby booties, cotton baby hats, and Sunflower Baby sweater are knit with 2 strands of the 8/2 combed cotton.
+Our camo visor caps.. are hand loomed with 3 ends of merino wool or 2 ends of 2/24 acrylic.
+Whereas the light weight Native American Shrugs and receiving baby blankets are knit with 1 end of this same acrylic yarn.
+The crib weight baby blanket and personalized baby blankets are knit with 2 ends of the same 2/24 acrylic yarn.
+The cotton baby blankets are knit with 1 strand of 8/2 combed cotton.
+Whereas, the cotton baby booties, cotton baby hats, are knit with 2 strands of the 8/2 combed cotton.
 Lots of different yarns in different combinations make unique and original knit clothes, home décor items, and gifts of all kinds.
 Go to our online catalog and examine the possibilities!

 SHARON NANI